Introduction – Kerberos SSO

 Windows Client Configuration (Applies to web app only)

-The Foldr appliance URL must be added to the workstations INTRANET ZONE before they are able to use SSO in the web browser interface.
+The Foldr appliance URL must be added to the workstations LOCAL INTRANET zone before they are able to use SSO in the web browser interface.

 Control Panel >> Network and Internet >> Internet Options >> Security tab >> Local Intranet >> Sites >> Advanced

-Once this change has been made Internet Explorer, Google Chrome and Firefox should sign into the Foldr web app automatically.
+Once this change has been made Internet Explorer, Edge, Google Chrome and Firefox and their variants should sign into the Foldr web app automatically.
+Other browsers may not be compatible.

 These settings can be controlled in a domain environment through Group Policy.